-- Being withdrawn or showing volatile behaviour - Carrying weapons - Relationships with controlling or significantly older individuals or groups - Unexplained injuries and refusing to seek medical help - Making more calls/texts, having multiple or new phones - Gang-association and/or isolation from peers/social networks.
+- Taking drugs and abusing alcohol - Being withdrawn or showing volatile behaviour - Carrying weapons - Relationships with controlling or significantly older individuals or groups - Unexplained injuries and refusing to seek medical help - Making more calls/texts, having multiple or new phones - Gang-association and/or isolation from peers/social networks.

+- Involved in criminal activities like selling drugs or shoplifting.

 - Looking dishevelled or tired

 - Physical signs of abuse

 - Seen out late when they should be at school.

 - Spending a lot of time in one area

 - Others speaking on their behalf

 - Alcohol/Drug use

 - Sexually transmitted infections

 - Pregnancy.